 The Gwangju National Science Museum opened its doors in 2013 with a mission to inspire and educate visitors about the wonders of science, particularly focusing on the interplay between light and science.

+The museum's distinctive spaceship-shaped exterior is a testament to its futuristic ethos, immediately capturing the curiosity of all who visit.
 Inside, you'll find an array of interactive exhibits that encourage hands-on engagement, allowing both children and adults to delve deep into scientific concepts through imaginative and participatory experiences.

 Catering to curious minds of all ages, the Gwangju National Science Museum offers engaging programs that make science both fun and accessible.
-Immerse yourself in this vibrant, innovative space where education and entertainment seamlessly blend.

 Address: 235 Cheomdangwagi-ro, Buk-gu, Gwangju, South Korea